brownsoo/Android-Vertically-Scrollable-Calendar-Prototype/README.md

 ```

 ### Check point 2
-Then, we can get the particular date with page position.
+Then, we can get the particular date by page position.

 ```java
 public YearMonth getYearMonth(int position) {